Proof of Vaccination

 |BC's Immunization Plan|

-- On January 22, the government introduced the plan for providing a vaccine to every British Columbian who's eligible to receive it between April and the end of September.
+- The government has introduced the plan for providing a vaccine to every British Columbian who's eligible to receive it between April and September.

 - Click here for further details on the rollout plan